tasitlabs/tasit-sdk/packages/tasit-act/README.md

-// Subscriptions is an object where the keys are the event names from ERC721 const subscriptions = contract.subscribeAll() const { transfer } = subscriptions
+// Subscriptions is an object where the keys are the event names from ERC721 const subscriptions = contract.subscribeAll() subscriptions.remove("Transfer")
 ```

-In this example there's an event `Transfer`, and `transfer` refers to that subscription.
-So you could do `transfer.removeAllListeners()` and still be subscribed to other events.
+In this example there's an event `Transfer` as one of the events supported by ERC721.
+After unsubscribing from transfer events, you're still be subscribed to other events emitted by the contract.

 ### Topics for the future

 Is it worth considering having upgradeable smart contracts being a first-class feature of this package?
 That would mean not assuming the ABI you have right now will always work.
-But, it could still potentially assume there will be a backwards compatibility guarantee and the existing ABI functions would continue to be supported.
+But, it could still assume that there will be a backwards compatibility guarantee and that the existing ABI functions would continue to be supported.